“It’s really a root. The fabric is just there to keep the leaves from getting burnt.”

 The brewery is an impressive proposition, one of the cleanest I’ve seen in Ontario and that is likely because they are used to running factories with food grade cleanliness.
-Behind the brewhouse is a conveyer that slices, dices, and turns Dakota Pearl potatoes into Potato Chips.
+Behind the brewhouse is a conveyer that slices, dices, and turns Dakota Pearl potatoes into Potato Chips and the surprisingly great outdoor lighting.
 Enormous drums will powder them with flavour and for a brief moment I feel as though I’m in an episode of How It Is Made.
 There may be better vertical integration than beer and potato chips, but I am not sure I have seen it.
 I recommend the smoky bacon flavour.

 Upstairs there is room they’re using as a small cafe where they serve burger and the owner works the fryolator.
 The far wall has been decorated with a mural of the Magnificent Seven.
 A Horst Bucholz joke falls flat with the tour guide.